Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

 We consider perturbations to the nominal prior $b^0$ by borrowing ideas from the field of distributionally robust optimization (DRO).
-We assume that the perturbations are supported in a space of continuous functions $\mathcal{H}_w$ that is also a RKHS; in particular $\mathcal{H}_w$ is also a Polish space, which is important to invoke key duality results to study the maximization in our DRO formulation.
-The useful feature of RKHS is that the point evaluation functionals are well-defined and continuous with respect to the Hilbert space norm.
+We assume that the perturbations are supported in a space of continuous functions $\mathcal{H}_w$ \nomenclature{$\mathcal{H}_w$}{RKHS for perturbations}{nomencl:hw} that is also an RKHS; in particular $\mathcal{H}_w$ is also a Polish space, which is important to invoke key duality results to study the maximization in our DRO formulation.
+The useful feature of RKHS is that point evaluation functionals are well-defined and continuous with respect to the Hilbert space norm~\cite[ Example 2.2]{{ref:vaart2008reproducing}}.
 Specifically, we define the space